-L. When the number of rules to be used in each neuron is "at least zero" (and this is equivalent with making evolve "at least zero" neurons at a time), we get the rather natural idea of a non-synchronized functioning of an SN P system.
+F. When the number of rules to be used in each neuron is "at least zero" (and this is equivalent with making evolve "at least zero" neurons at a time), we get the rather natural idea of a non-synchronized functioning of an SN P system.
 In such a case, in each time unit, any neuron is free to use a rule or not.

-I have described the functioning of such a system in the end of Section 4.
-I only recall that, because now "the time does not matter", the spike train can have arbitrarily many occurrences of 0 between any two occurrences of 1, hence the result of a computation can no longer be defined in terms of the steps between two consecutive spikes, but as the total number of spikes sent into the environment by (or contained in) the output neuron.
+We have described the functioning of such a system in the end of Sect.
+3. We only recall that because now "the time does not matter", the spike train can have arbitrarily many occurrences of 0 between any two occurrences of 1, hence the result of a computation can no longer be defined in terms of the steps between two consecutive spikes, but as the total number of spikes sent into the environment by (or contained in) the output neuron.
 In this way, only halting computations can be considered as successful.

-In [7] it is proved that SN P systems with extended rules are Turing equivalent even in the non-synchronized case, but the problem was left open whether this is true also for systems using standard rules.
-The conjecture is that this does not happens, hence that synchronization plays a crucial role in this case.
+In [8], it is proved that SN P systems with extended rules are Turing equivalent even in the non-synchronized case, but the problem was left open whether this is true also for systems using standard rules.
+The conjecture is that this does not happen, hence that synchronization plays a crucial role in this case.
+If true, such a result would be of a real interest.